Amoclav Suspension

 Amoxicillin/clavulanic acid has a mean elimination half-life of approximately one hour and a mean total clearance of approximately 25 L/h in healthy subjects.
 Approximately 60 to 70% of the amoxicillin and approximately 40 to 65% of the clavulanic acid are excreted unchanged in urine during the first 6 h after administration of a single dose of amoxicillin/clavulanic acid 250 mg/125 mg or 500 mg/125 mg tablets.
 Various studies have found the urinary excretion to be 50-85% for amoxicillin and between 27-60% for clavulanic acid over a 24 hour period.
 In the case of clavulanic acid, the largest amount of drug is excreted during the first 2 hours after administration.

-Concomitant use of probenecid delays amoxicillin excretion but does not delay renal excretion of clavulanic acid (see Interaction with other medicinal products and other forms of interaction).
+Concomitant use of probenecid delays amoxicillin excretion but does not delay renal excretion of clavulanic acid (see Interactions).

 Age: The elimination half-life of amoxicillin is similar for children aged around 3 months to 2 years and older children and adults.
 For very young children (including preterm newborns) in the first week of life the interval of administration should not exceed twice daily administration due to immaturity of the renal pathway of elimination.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.